-PYCL 0570 - Ethical, Legal, and Professional Issues for Counselors (3 credits)
+PYCL 0570 Ethical, Legal, and Professional Issues for Counselors

-This course covers standards for professional conduct in counseling.
-It considers ethical and legal decisions that mental health and school counselors must make.
-Case examples, current federal and state laws/statutes, ethical codes, and standards on assessment, diagnosis, and placement data will be discussed in relation to counseling a variety of culturally diverse populations in multiple settings.
+This course covers standards for ethical, legal, and professional conduct in counseling.
+It considers ethical and legal decisions that mental health counselors must make.
+Case examples, current federal and state laws/statutes, ethical codes, and standards on assessment, diagnosis, practice, and placement data are discussed in relation to counseling a variety of populations in multiple settings.
+Prerequisite: PYCL 0502.

-PYCL 0584 - Diagnosis and Treatment of Adult Psychopathology (3 credits)
+PYCL 0584 Diagnosis and Treatment of Adult Psychopathology

 This course provides an introduction to the definition and study of abnormal or maladaptive behavior, including a broad range of psychopathology relevant to the adult and aged populations.
-Emphasis will be placed on a descriptive review of the major DSM-IV disorders, supplemented with theoretical considerations of etiology and treatment approaches including the use of psychopharmacological interventions.
+Emphasis will be placed on a descriptive review of the major DSM-5 disorders, supplemented with theoretical considerations of etiology and treatment approaches including the use of psychopharmacological interventions.

-PYCL 0608 - Psychological Testing for Individual Evaluation (3 credits)
+PYCL 0608 Psychological Testing for Individual Evaluation